I’m writing to share my Japanese learning path last year, from Zero to JLPT N3. It’s achievable and practical.

 After seven months of learning, I took the JLPT N3 in December 2020 at the Japanese Cultural Society of Singapore.
-Seven months of part-time study is not sufficient to master the language, and I met some difficulties during the text.
+Seven months of part-time study is insufficient to master the language, and I met some difficulties during the text.
 Luckily the result turned out well.
-I got an A in both Vocabulary and Grammar, and a 60/60 for reading.

 I want to introduce my reference books, textbooks, exam books, and how I used them.
 I hope it can help somebody to start their journey of learning Japanese.

 For reference books, I only bought three books, and these are more than enough for me.

 - A Dictionary of Japanese Grammar, buy the Basic and Intermediate if you’re aiming for N3.
 It may seem a bit pricey, but worth every penny.

 The only textbooks I used is the complete set of 『みんなの日本語初級』 including Textbook and several workbooks, as this link shows.
 As I’m studying part-time, I spent around 1-2 hours learning these textbooks every day.

 - Memorise the words through anki iOS and Mac app.
 It is an excellent app for memorising Japanese words.
 I strongly recommend using it.
 We can easily find the vocabulary set of みんなの日本語 in shared decks.